The financial cornerstone of any great university

-- Contact Development Officer Bill Robb by email or by calling 320-589-6387; he will assist you and/or your professional advisor in creating a fund in accordance with your wishes.
+- Contact Senior Director of Advancement Susan Schmidgall by email or by calling 320-589-6160.
+She will assist you and/or your professional advisor in creating a fund in accordance with your wishes.

-- Bill will help you draft, complete, and sign a fund agreement outlining the gift's purpose, along with the investment and payout.
+- Susan will help you draft, complete, and sign a fund agreement outlining the gift's purpose, along with the investment and payout.

 - Upon receipt of the gift, the U of M Foundation will establish the fund and distribute the annual payout amount for your designated purpose.

 The University of Minnesota Foundation (UMF) manages the investment and payout of endowed funds with a long-term view, to provide designated programs with a stable revenue source.
 The year-to-year change in the value of an individual endowment fund is affected by several factors, including the amount and timing of additional gifts to the fund, market gains and losses, and the amount of disbursements from the U of M Foundation to the University to support the fund's designated programs.

 The UMF endowment is invested by UMF Investment Advisors (UMFIA), a non-profit subsidiary established in 1998 to focus on long-term investment goals.
 UMFIA has a portfolio of wide-ranging, highly diverse asset classes across geography, markets, types of securities, and styles of investment management, designed to balance higher-returning investments with those expected to yield a more stable return.